bcgov/design-research-guide/docs/activities/remote-research.md

 ---
 layout: default
-title: Remote User Research
+title: Remote Design Research
 nav_order: 4
 parent: Research Activities
 ---
 Draft
 {: .label .label-blue}
 [Edit or Request New Content](https://github.com/bcgov/user-research-guide/issues/new/choose)
-# Remote User Research
+# Remote Design Research

 ## What is it?

-Remote user research is any research conducted without being in the same location as your participant(s).
+Remote design research is any research conducted without being in the same location as your participant(s).
 Sessions can happen in real time, or happen over many days, weeks, and months.

-## Purpose of Remote User Research
+## Purpose of Remote Design Research

-Remote user research should be considered when
+Remote design research should be considered when
 - In person sessions aren't logistically possible because you need to
   - Cover a wide geographic area
   - Collect data from a large sample size